 The new-age shopper is not just looking at interacting with retailers that have great products and discounts to offer.
-They want to interact with brands that have a unique experience to offer – be it in terms of the shopping experience being offered, the tone the brand makes use of across all marketing platforms or for that matter, the online customer journey they create for them.
+They want to interact with brands that have a unique experience to offer–be it in terms of the shopping experience being offered, the tone the brand makes use of across all marketing platforms or the online customer journey they create for them.

-That’s where adding a little fun element can help turn good customer experience into a great customer shopping experience – one where they are so engaged with the brand that they walk away with positive emotion.
+That’s where adding a little fun element can help turn a good customer journey experience into a great customer shopping experience–one where they are so engaged with the brand that they walk away with positive emotion.

 Gamification refers to using the core elements of a game in marketing and sales strategies.
-This includes encouraging or challenging a shopper to a game or to complete an action on the store in order to ‘win’ something.
-The prize is usually special discounts, access to a unique collection or anything that adds value to the shopper and makes him want to make a purchase right away.
+This includes encouraging or challenging a shopper to a game or to complete an action on the store to ‘win’ something.
+The prize is usually special discounts, access to a unique collection, or anything that adds value to the shopper and makes him want to make a purchase right away.

-Take, for instance, Ikonick.
-The brand used a card of games in its popup strategy with the WooHoo app to engage their active shoppers.
-The simple card game promised shoppers how they could win ‘big’ discounts in the lucky draw, and all they had to do was toggle the cards for it – without emphasizing on how they would need to also share their email address in order to receive the reward.
+Take, for instance, Ikonic.
+The brand used a card of games in its pop-up strategy to engage its active shoppers.
+The simple card game promised shoppers how they could win ‘big’ discounts in the lucky draw, and all they had to do was toggle the cards for it–without emphasizing on how they would additionally need to share their email address to receive the reward.

 This did a few things for the brand.
-The time spent by shoppers on the store clearly increased, reducing the bounce and exit rates.
-The positive stimuli created on winning a big discount nudged shoppers to conversion/ purchase to ‘celebrate’ their win.
-At the same time, the brand also grew its email list 10X faster.
+It increased the time spent by shoppers, reducing the bounce and exit rates.
+The positive stimuli created on winning a big discount nudged shoppers to conversion/purchase to ‘celebrate’ their win.
+The brand also grew its email list 10X faster.

-Similarly, to create an engaging environment for your shoppers, you can add gamification in the following ways:
+Similarly, to create an engaging environment for your shoppers, you can add gamification in the following way:

-- Email newsletters to drive more return visitors and shoppers
+- Email newsletters to drive more returning visitors and shoppers

 - Social media to drive more shopper engagement and word-of-mouth

-- Referral and loyal programs to get more active participation
+- Referral and loyalty programs to get more active participation

 4. Make it easier to look for coupons and discounts

-No matter what your shopper’s purchase power is, they’re definitely going to look for deals that make the purchase a little more friendly to their budget.
-This includes them going through your pages seeking coupon codes, visiting other stores to check what discounts they have to offer, heading to coupon sites to look for discount codes.
+The ‘conversion stage’ or purchase stage of the customer journey is the moment of truth for online sellers.
+No matter what your shopper’s purchasing power is, they’re going to look for deals that make the purchase a little more friendly to their budget.
+This includes browsing through web pages seeking coupon codes, visiting other stores to check what discounts they offer, heading to coupon sites to look for discount codes.
 All this hassle just to bring down the cart total and they don’t mind.

 Now you can’t stop them from searching for coupons.
-But you can understand when they start coupon shopping to show them ongoing deals in a timely manner.
+But you can analyze and identify when they start coupon shopping to show them ongoing deals on time.

-One of the ways to do this is to identify coupon shoppers.
-These are shoppers who will leave your checkout to search for coupon codes on affiliate and coupon sites.
+These are shoppers who will leave your check out to search for coupon codes on affiliate and coupon sites.
 They will come back and paste those codes to see if they’re valid.
-If you see them moving to and fro from checkout to come back with coupon codes, understand they’re desperate to get a deal.
+If you see them moving back and forth from checkout to come back with coupon codes, they’re desperate to get a deal.

-Instead of letting disappointment on getting only invalid codes on other sites take over, use Engage to show a popup that holds them back and displays codes that are valid on your store itself.
-This way you make sure your price-sensitive shoppers don’t leave without making a purchase.
+Instead of letting disappointment on getting only invalid codes on other sites take over, BrandLock Engage shows a pop-up that holds them back and displays codes that are valid in your store itself.
+This way, you make sure your price-sensitive shoppers don’t leave without making a purchase.

-Similarly, you can use exit-intent popups to appeal to all your shoppers.
-Detecting their move away from your store, retarget them with an engagement window to offers them a discount they can avail right away.
+Similarly, you can use exit-intent pop-ups to appeal to all your shoppers.
+Detecting their move away from your store, re-target them with an engagement window to offer them a discount they can avail immediately.

-Another approach to do this is to use on-site notifications with apps like PushOwl and Fera.ai.
+Another approach to do this is to use on-site notifications.
 It enables you to let shoppers know about the ongoing deals on your store while they’re still browsing through products.
-But they can also be used to create a sense of urgency around the discount by displaying how many people have availed it.
+But they can also create a sense of urgency around the discount by displaying how many people have availed it.

 5. Offer shopping assistance

 The timely shopping assistance doesn’t just help us make the right decision, but often leads us to buy more than we intend to.
-The reason being – when we get assisted to make an informed purchase, we see the value the brand is offering to us, becoming more willing to instantly try more products from their range.
-It’s just simple consumer psychology and it can be used on your online store as well.
+The reason being–when we get help to make an informed purchase; we see the value the brand is offering to us, and are willing to try more products from their range.
+It’s consumer psychology that is useful for your online store as well.

-You can prevent online customer journey hijacking from brands that are willing to jump to steal your customers, with a live chat/ support.
-A live chat lets your shoppers drop in a quick message the moment they need more information regarding a product they are interested in.
-You can use the opportunity to guide them on how to make a purchase by offering information or even recommending alternatives if it doesn’t suit their need.
+Live chat lets your shoppers drop in a quick message the moment they need more information regarding a product they are interested in.
+You can use the opportunity to guide them on how to purchase by offering information or even recommending alternatives if it doesn’t suit their needs.

 Here’s an example of how the brand, Spade, makes use of a live chat to ensure no shopper walks away without making a purchase.